 Roger was my first obedience instructor.
 The person who got me hooked on the sport and a great friend.
 So sorry to hear this. -Sue Krom

 So sorry to hear the sad news.
 I really enjoyed Roger as a judge, friend and sometime instructor.
 One of my highest scores was earned under Roger, 199.5 Open A with a Lhasa.
 When he awarded me the ribbon he said it was a 200 performance but he didn’t believe any team was perfect.
 This was before the OTCH and 200’s.
 Many happy memories.
 R.I.P.
 Roger – Fran Tardif

-Roger was one of the very first judges I showed under with my Novice A dog, and in the years we lived in Connecticut, both my husband and I showed under him many times.
+Roger was one of the very first judges I showed under with my Novice A dog.
+During the years we lived in Connecticut, both my husband and I showed under him many times.
 My fondest memory, though, is from a presentation he gave at a sheltie symposium in the very early 1980’s.
 He was talking about teaching a retrieve, and demonstrated one way he taught it.
 After getting the dog interested in a rubber ball, he drilled a hole through the ball and inserted a dowel.
 Over time, continuing to play ball with the dog, he would take slices off the ball to make it smaller and smaller.
 Eventually, he told us, the dog would be picking up the just the dowel.
 I have to admit, at the time, I thought that was one of the silliest things I had ever heard of.
 I still laugh at the picture in my mind of a dog picking up a sliced up rubber ball with a dowel through it, but now I can see the progression he was using.
 RIP, Roger. – Linda Lundgren

 NADOI Honorary Life Member #119 C/N